Understanding the HTTPS Process for Security+

-When studying for the CompTIA Security+ exam, you’ll come across some cryptography objectives.
-One thing that confuses many people is how SSL works with HTTPS.
+When studying for the CompTIA Security+ exam, you’ll come across some cryptography objectives and it’s useful to understand the HTTPS process.
+One thing that confuses many people is how TLS (and previously SSL) works within the HTTPS process.

 I’ve broken it down to the following steps with a diagram at the end that may help you understand it a little better.